 Note: SSHRC strongly encourages applicants to submit applications in advance of the deadline date.
-Typically, there is a very high volume of users in the online system on the last day, which may create delays and put timely submission at risk.
-Applicants requiring assistance while preparing their application are encouraged to contact SSHRC’s Research Training Portfolio well in advance of the application deadline.
+Typically, there is a very high volume of users in the online system on the last day, which can create delays and put timely submission at risk.
+Applicants requiring assistance while preparing their application are encouraged to contact SSHRC’s Research Training Portfolio at email@example.com well in advance of the application deadline.

 My application is complete!
 Why can’t I submit?

 A complete application includes all of the required components (including two letters of appraisal, a research appraisal and a completed Institutional Nomination and Commitment form).
 If your referees have not completed and uploaded these components, you will not be able to submit.
 It is your responsibility to encourage your referees to complete their letters well in advance of the deadline, and to ensure that all required application components (including all attachments and letters) have been submitted.

 SSHRC’s online application system will not accept applications if it does not recognize the information as valid.
 Preview and verify each of your pages and address the issues identified by the application system.
 Note that the application system will only accept writing in the “Other” field if you have selected “Other” from the drop-down list.

 I clicked submit and now my status reads “forwarded.”
 Is it submitted?